thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 #### Measurement Type

-The Measurement Type attribute (key=1) is short string representing the role of this software component.
+The Measurement Type attribute (key=1) is a short string representing the role of this software component.

 The following measurement types MAY be used for code measurements: